Bylaws of Outdoor Education Adventures

 This corporation shall have no members as that term is defined by Oregon Revised Statutes Chapter 65, but may have members for other purposes.
 These members shall have none of the rights or duties described in ORS Chapter 65 (or any corresponding future statute).

-ARTICLE IV.
-BOARD OF DIRECTORS
+ARTICLE V. BOARD OF DIRECTORS

 Section 1: General Powers.
 The Board of Directors shall manage the overall policy and direction of the corporation and will delegate responsibility of day-to-day operations to the staff, contractors, and committees.